top of page

 • Certification in Nutritional Medicine, University of Winchester, UK

-Beyond her research, Dr Grace is actively involved in neurodivergence-related charities and research institutions worldwide.
+Beyond her research, Dr Kana is actively involved in neurodivergence-related charities and research institutions worldwide.
 Her current roles include: Honorary Research Fellow at IOE, University College London, guest lecturer for the Postgraduate Course in Autism at Sheffield Hallam and National Autistic Society, and research partner at Autism Spectrum Australia.

 For more information, visit her Linktree.